flatironinstitute/neuropixels-data-sep-2020/README.md

 Notes about the Allen Institute curated sorting output:

-Selected units based on the following criteria:
+Units were selected based on the following criteria:
 ```
 ISI violations < 0.01
 amplitude cutoff < 0.01